 For example, suppose you're working with a website's behavioural events table.
 In that case, the incremental model will only process new events with an event datetime greater than the most recent date in your existing data model.

-Configuring an incremental Model in dbt
+Configuring an incremental model in dbt

 The first step when working with incremental models in dbt is to set the configuration model.